TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 :::
 ::::

 In general, since $V^T$ is an orthogonal matrix, it will map the $\mathbb{R}^n$ to itself and it will preserve the norm of vectors.
 We have seen in the example above that the unit circle in $\mathbb{R}^2$ was mapped into itself since $V^T$ was a rotation plus a reflection.
 This is true in general in any dimension.
 The same can be said for $U$.
-However, for $S$, we can see that the unit circle was mapped into an ellipse in $\mathbb{R}^2$ with the length of the semi-axes equal to the singular values.
-In general, the effect of $S$ is to change the length of the standard unit vectors according to the singular values.
+However, for $\Sigma$, we can see that the unit circle was mapped into an ellipse in $\mathbb{R}^2$ with the length of the semi-axes equal to the singular values.
+In general, the effect of $\Sigma$ is to change the length of the standard unit vectors according to the singular values.
 So, the unit circle would be mapped to an ellipsoid.
-It is important to notice that the number of non-zero eigenvalues is equal to the rank of the matrix $A$.

-The proof of this theorem is not trivial and it requires some work.
-If the reader is interested in the proof, it could be found in {numref}`Sec:ProofSVD`.

-What we can take out of this theorem is that there always exists a singular value decomposition of a matrix.
+## Applications of the SVD

+There will be two applications described in this section in the future.

+1. Data compression

-## Linear Least Squares Revisited
+2. Linear Least Squares.

 ## Grasple Exercises